FelixPellerin/TxtFileModifier/README.md

 ## Usage

 Here are the parameters and their function.
-Currently only supports UTF-8 encoding, but will add more in the future.
 If you need to use an argument with multiple different characters or chain of characters, you can simply call it multiple times (Yes its funky but for now it is what it is) Example (-C a -C b) <ins>If a parameter is invalid, the program will still execute the other instructions and write to file but it will tell you when a parameter was invalid.</ins>

 > -F  : Set the file to be edited.
 This parameter is required at all time.